The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Summertime in Colorado’s high country is nothing short of magical.
-When the Rocky Mountains start their annual snow melt, granting full access to the backcountry in late June and early July, there’s no limit to the adventures Centennial Staters can undertake.
+When the Rocky Mountains’ annual snow melt grants full access to the backcountry, there’s no limit to the adventures Centennial Staters can undertake.
 And while summiting thirteeners and fourteeners, accessing high mountain passes, and two-wheeling along singletrack trails are tantalizing endeavors, time spent relaxing at a pristine alpine lake may have all of those activities beat.
 Defined as bodies of water at or above 10,000 feet, alpine lakes are plentiful in Colorado, which boasts more than 2,000 of these high-country jewels.
-Slather on the sunscreen, grab your telescoping fishing rod, and trek up to one of these seven beauties to celebrate the start of alpine lake hikes season.
+Slather on the sunscreen, grab your telescoping fishing rod, and trek up to one of these ten beauties while alpine lake hikes season lasts.

 Island Lake